 • As an ecommerce integration on an existing WordPress site.

-This is preferable in a number of situations.
-For instance, if you are already used to managing your site through WordPress, it makes much more sense to continue doing so than to learn a whole new content management system.
+This is preferable in several situations.
+For instance, if you are already used to managing your site through WordPress, it makes much more sense to continue than to learn a new content management system.

 WordPress

-Why would you go down this road instead of opting for a dedicated platform?
+Why would you go down this road instead of a dedicated platform?

 We’ve already touched on one reason, which is ease of use.
-Beyond this, WordPress offers pretty much unrivalled performance and options for things like hosting, business emails and additional marketing plug-ins like SEO and UX.
+Beyond this, WordPress offers pretty much-unrivalled performance and options for hosting, business emails and additional marketing plug-ins like SEO and UX.

 How to Choose an Ecommerce Solution